-Maurice House is one of five Royal British Legion care homes across the UK with a dedicated dementia care unit.
+Maurice House is one of six Royal British Legion care homes across the UK with a dedicated dementia care unit.

 The combination of the lovely coastal setting, beautiful gardens and friendly atmosphere charms both residents and visitors.
 There are spacious, private rooms, comfortable lounges with sea views, as well as a conservatory overlooking the grounds.

 A key summary document with all the useful details to help you consider whether it's the right care home for you, including funding options and fees.